Bradley D. Harrelson, DMD

 Kasey also serves the Emerald Coast as a realtor for Keller Williams.
 During college, Kasey was a scholar-athlete in basketball at Louisiana State University for two years and at the Master’s College in Santa Clarita, CA, for two years.
 She is extremely talented and has served anywhere from Wells Fargo Financial in San Francisco and Jackson to serving as the director of children’s ministry in South Dakota to a realtor in Florida.
 She has been amazing in all those capacities while never ceasing to be the number one Super Fan for our children in all of their endeavors.

-Colby is a sophomore at Niceville High School.
-He is also an impressive member of the Niceville Men’s Soccer team and served as the Captain of the Niceville Men’s Soccer Junior Varsity Team and was one of only two JV players pulled up to participate with the Varsity team in the post-season play leading to the State Championship game.
+Colby is a junior at Niceville High School.
+He is also an impressive part of member of the Niceville Men’s Soccer team and served as the Captain of the Niceville Men’s Soccer Junior Varsity Team and was one of only two JV players pulled up to participate with the Varsity team in the post-season play leading to the State Championship game.
 It is obvious that we spend a lot of our time around the track or the soccer field but all three children are excellent students and contribute to the area also through service opportunities through their involvement in the Crosspoint Student Ministry.

 The Harrelsons are committed to the communities of the Emerald Coast and look forward to serving it and its members for many years to come!